 Automatic refresh

 We can use a cron job to run the script and update the display periodically.
-15 minutes is a decent cadence for a low-power accessory that’s designed to be observed passively.
+15 minutes is a reasonable cadence for a low-power accessory that’s designed to be observed passively.

 -